 The size of the screen will play a factor in your decision, depending on what you want the phone to do.
-If you want to use your phone as a viewing device for movies, or TV, or even gaming, then a bigger screen, well within the six-inch range is where to look. iPhone X, iPhone 8 Plus, and later Samsung Galaxy models are a case in point.
+If you want to use your phone as a viewing device for movies, or TV, or even gaming, then a bigger screen, well within the six-inch range is where to look. iPhone 11 Pro, iPhone 8 Plus, and later Samsung Galaxy models are a case in point.
 Mid-sized screens are the most common, as most users can operate them with one hand and they fit comfortably in most pockets.
-The Samsung Galaxy S8 and iPhone 7 and 8 are some of the most popular medium-sized phone screens.
+The Samsung Galaxy S10 and iPhone 8 are some of the most popular medium-sized phone screens.
 However, if you want to simply make calls or send texts, why fork out for bigger screens when a small screen will do just fine?
 There are many smaller options out there, at smaller prices too.

 You must consider the camera

-For most purchasers, their phone doubles as their camera.
+For most consumers in Australia, their phone doubles as their camera.
 This makes the camera setup a vital factor in your purchasing decision.
 If picture quality is hugely important to you, then look at things like megapixels; the more there are, the sharper the image.
 This is true of rear cameras, and the "selfie" cameras on the front.
 If you like taking landscape photos, look for cameras with ultra-wide lenses.
 Other features to check out include stabilisation or low light functions.
 If, however, you're not overly concerned with picture quality, you can get decent cameras on budget phones without having to pay for extra technology you won't really use.